argoproj/argo-cd/docs/faq.md

 ## How to turn off Redis auth if users really want to?

-Argo CD default installation is now configured automatically enable Redis authentication.
+Argo CD default installation is now configured to automatically enable Redis authentication.
 If for some reason authenticated Redis does not work for you and you want to use non-authenticated Redis, here are the steps:

 * You need to have your own Redis installation.